 This is also an ongoing registration requirement.

 There is no set formula to determine the sufficient number of registered individuals for a practice, but the minimum number must be at least one.
-You must assess the number of registered individuals your practice needs to ensure tax agent services (which include BAS and tax (financial) advice services) are provided competently and there are adequate supervisory arrangements in place.
+You must assess the number of registered individuals your practice needs to ensure tax agent or BAS services are provided competently and there are adequate supervisory arrangements in place.

 The registered individuals may include partners, directors, employees, contractors and staff provided under a service trust arrangement.